Cat’s Stage 2B IDC & DCIS, ER+ Breast Cancer Story

 We already communicated really well.
 We work really well together.
 We talk about everything.
-It was very difficult though.
-We had known each other for two months, so he went from an equal partner to a caregiver.
+It was very difficult, though.
+We had known each other for 2 months, so he went from an equal partner to a caregiver.

 After we were done with chemo, which was the hardest part, we said, ‘We need to connect.’

 We traveled.
-We went to Washington, Little Rock, we went to see both our families, we went camping, hiking, biking, to New York, and we just got back from Costa Rica.
+We went to Washington, Little Rock, and we went to see both our families.
+We went camping, hiking, biking, and to New York.
+We just got back from Costa Rica.
 Travel has been a great way for us to connect and get to know each other.

 What’s it like being a parent with cancer?